Leerrooy95/Arkansas-Department-of-Corrections-2015-2025-Timeline/readme.md

 ## Contact & Updates
 New ADC monthly reports are typically released mid-month.
 Pull requests adding the latest PDFs and re-running the pipeline are very welcome.

-#!/bin/bash
-pip install -r requirements.txt  # Assumes venv activated echo "Download raw zips from https://doi.org/10.5281/zenodo.17663528 if needed" python src/01_ocr_and_parse.py python src/02_clean_and_align.py python src/03_permutation_tests.py echo "Done—check results/ for outputs"

-Maintained by a former Arkansas correctional officer, 19D
+Maintained by a former Arkansas correctional officer and 19D veteran